KeyboardKit/KeyboardKit/README.md

 [Read more here][Keyboard-Types]

-## Components

-KeyboardKit has many UIKit component that can be composed into UIKit-based keyboards, e.g. `vertical` and `horizontal components`, `button rows`, `collection views`, `toolbars` etc.

-Check out [this component guide][Components] and [this view guide][Views] for more information.

 ## Autocomplete

 KeyboardKit provides autocomplete support, which means that your keyboard can display autocomplete suggestions that replace the current word when a user taps a suggestion.

 [Read more here][Autocomplete]

-## Alerts

-Since keyboard extensions can't display alerts, you can use any `KeyboardAlert` to alert messages over the keyboard.
-You can use the built-in `ToastAlert` or create a custom one.

 ## Haptic Feedback